February 22, 2024

 Funded status of the average defined benefit pension plan in Canada

-Performance and average asset mix of an average defined benefit pension plan1
+Performance and average asset mix of average DB pension plan1

-The average asset mix represents a combination of growth, hedging, and diversifying assets—each playing a unique role in the functioning of the pension portfolio.
-The average asset mix shown implies an interest-rate hedge ratio of 53.5% relative to the interest-rate exposure of the average liabilities.2
+The average asset mix represents a combination of growth, hedging, and diversifying assets – each playing a unique role in the functioning of the pension portfolio.
+The average asset mix below implies an interest rate hedge ratio of 54.4%, relative to the interest-rate exposure of the average liabilities.1

-Based on Manulife’s capital market assumptions, the average asset mix implies an expected return of 6.16%.
-Based on Manulife’s modeling and stress testing, there's a 95.00% probability that losses relative to liabilities will be less than 14.38%.
+Based on Manulife’s Capital Market Assumptions, the average asset mix implies an expected return of 6.19%.
+Based on Manulife’s modelling and stress testing, there is a 95% probability that losses relative to liabilities will be less than 12.98%.

 Portfolio statistics